|2021 Las Vegas Classic Rules|

 Qualifying, Cashers', and Match Play Rounds

 If a tie exists at the end of any Stepladder Finals match, a one-ball roll-off will be bowled.
 Higher seed will get choice of starting lane and bowling order.
 Both bowlers bowl on the same lane.
-If a tie still exists after the first ball, the bowlers will switch lanes and the bowler order is reversed.
-Bowlers will continue to alternate lanes and reversing bowling order until the tie is broken.
+If a tie still exists after the first ball, the bowlers will switch lanes and the bowler order remains unchanged.
+Bowlers will continue to alternate lanes until the tie is broken.

 LVC 900 Global Championship

 Ties for seeding positions for the LVC 900 Global Championship (including the 8th and 16th positions) will be resolved using the bowler’s total 18-game pinfall from the Qualifying Rounds of the previous three daily Challenge events.
 If a tie still exists, the bowler’s highest 6-game qualifying block in any Challenge event will be used.

 Each entrant will be allowed a maximum of 12 bowling balls in the bowling center (including the paddock) at one time.
 Any or all bowling balls may be changed before or after any block.
 Bowling balls MAY NOT be used prior to their Word-Wide Release date.